-Jana Duggar’s Rumored Boyfriend Addresses Facebook Scandal But Ignores Courting Rumor, Fans Love His Humor
+Jana Duggar’s Rumored Boyfriend Addresses Facebook Scandal, But Ignores Courting Rumor, Fans Love His Humor

 “To all the folks out there wondering: No, I had no idea my unmentionables were hanging out,” he started his post.
 “In the future, I will probably triple check to verify the integrity of my outer garments before any such pictures are snapped and shared.
 Typically our society as a whole frowns upon any color of boxers being exposed in formal style dress.
 My apologies to anyone that suffered from nightmares or any other egregious symptoms due to the excessive skin and dyed cotton exposure.
 Thank you everyone for the thoughts and advice!”

-His response, which showcased his sense of humor, was welcomed by many Duggar followers.!
+His response, which showcased his sense of humor, was welcomed by many Duggar followers.

 “You are too funny Caleb!
 Thanks for not getting upset about all this brouhaha,” a fan responded.
-“People should be happy you have “them” on in the first place!”
+“People should be happy you have ‘them’ on in the first place!”

 One of the reasons why the followers of the Duggar family were so surprised by this wardrobe malfunction is because they keep a strict dress code.
 Jim Bob and Michelle Duggar, the parents of 19 kids, uphold modesty and conservatism when it comes to clothes.
-The girls are encouraged to not wear clothing that reveals their chest, shoulders, armpits, thighs and even knees.
+The girls are encouraged to not wear clothing that reveals their chest, shoulders, armpits, thighs, and even knees.

 “We do not dress modestly because we are ashamed of the body God has given us; quite the contrary,” Jill wrote according to Bustle.
 “We realize that our body is a special gift from God and that He intends for it to be shared only with our future husband… We avoid low-cut, cleavage-showing, gaping, or bare-shouldered tops; and when needed, we wear an undershirt.”